digama0/mm0/mm0.md

 ---
 The notation system is intended to be a minimal operator precedence parser.
 There is support for `prefix` and `infix` notations, `coercion` (nameless notation), and `notation` for everything else.
 The precedence levels are nonnegative integers, or `max`, representing infinity.

 * A `delimiter` is an instruction for the secondary lexer.
 The secondary lexer is very simple, splitting on whitespace only, except that a token marked as a delimiter is treated as a standalone token even if it appears in a larger string.
-A declared token (from another notation commmand) must not contain a delimiter token as a substring, and a delimiter must not consist entirely of identifier characters.
+A declared token (from another notation command) must not contain a delimiter token as a substring, and a delimiter must not consist entirely of identifier characters.
 A verifier may reject this command entirely (in which case all tokens must be separated by spaces), or only allow single-character delimiters.

 * A `prefix` constructor parses its argument with the given precedence.